ChainSafe/lodestar/CONTRIBUTING.md

 ### MacOS Specifics

-When using MacOS a couple extra prerequisites are required.
+When using MacOS, there are a couple of extra prerequisites that are required.

 - python
 - coreutils (e.g. via `brew install coreutils`)